-Healthchain: A Blockchain-Based Privacy Preserving Scheme for Large-Scale Health Data
+Healthchain: A Blockchain-based Privacy Preserving Scheme for Large-scale Health Data

-Jie Xu, Kaiping Xue®, Senior Member, IEEE, Shaohua Li, Hangyu Tian, Jianan Hong, Peilin Hong®, and Nenghai Yu®
+Jie Xu, Kaiping Xue, Senior Member, IEEE, Shaohua Li, Hangyu Tian, Jianan Hong, Peilin Hong, Nenghai Yu

 Abstract-With the dramatically increasing deployment of the Internet of Things (IoT), remote monitoring of health data to achieve intelligent healthcare has received great attention recently.
 However, due to the limited computing power and storage capacity of IoT devices, users' health data are generally stored in a centralized third party, such as the hospital database or cloud, and make users lose control of their health data, which can easily result in privacy leakage and single-point bottleneck.
-In this paper, we propose Healthchain, a large-scale health data privacy preserving scheme based on blockchain technology, where health data are encrypted to conduct fine-grained access control.
+In this paper, we propose Healthchain, a large-scale health data privacy preserving scheme based on blockchain technology, where health data are encrypted to conduct finegrained access control.
 Specifically, users can effectively revoke or add authorized doctors by leveraging user transactions for key management.
 Furthermore, by introducing Healthchain, both IoT data and doctor diagnosis cannot be deleted or tampered with so as to avoid medical disputes.
 Security analysis and experimental results show that the proposed Healthchain is applicable for smart healthcare system.

-Index Terms-Blockchain, dynamic key management, finegrained access control, Internet of Things (IoT), privacy preserving, smart healthcare.
+Index Terms-Blockchain, privacy preserving, dynamic key management, Internet of Things (IoT), smart healthcare, finegrained access control.